pyg-team/pytorch-frame/README.md

 PyTorch Frame democratizes deep learning research for tabular data, catering to both novices and experts alike.
 Our goals are:

 1. **Advance Deep Learning for Tabular Data:** Historically, tree-based models excelled with tabular data but had notable limitations, such as integration difficulties with GNNs, RNNs, and Transformers, and handling diverse column types.
-Recent studies suggest deep learning models can outperform them, especially on large datasets.
+Recent studies suggest promise of deep learning models especially on large datasets, and we aim to push this direction.

-2. **Expand Functionalities and Model Architectures:** We are enhancing PyTorch Frame to manage diverse semantic types, like time images, language, and sequences, and integrate cutting-edge technologies like large language models.
+2. **Expand Functionalities and Model Architectures:** We are enhancing PyTorch Frame to manage diverse column types, like time images, language, and sequences, and integrate cutting-edge technologies like large language models.

 * [Library Highlights](#library-highlights)
 * [Architecture Overview](#architecture-overview)